LighteningCode/LighteningCode/README.md

 - 🔭 I’m currently working on a very interesting food-related app, we will be releasing soon
 - 🌱 I’m currently learning GO.
 Why?
-I am yet to find out.
+Needed to learn a compiled language which was fast and familar
 - 👯 I’m looking to collaborate on anything, but should use cool technologies in my dev stack
 - 🤔 I’m looking for help with money, riches and writing better code
 - 💬 Ask me about solving problems or how to fry plantain under 10 secs